Dial Dalfred: St. Mary levee slide

-(ST. MARY PARISH) KLFY – A major barrier that separates a Saint Mary Parish community from the mighty Atchafalaya River has a flaw that if not treated—combined with a record-setting rain event, could send thousands of gallons of water in places it shouldn’t be.
+ST. MARY PARISH, La.
+(KLFY) – A major barrier that separates a St. Mary Parish community from the Atchafalaya River has a flaw that if not treated—combined with a record-setting rain event, could send thousands of gallons of water in places it shouldn’t be.

 We’re getting answers in tonight’s Dial Dalfred report.